catenax-eV/catenax-ev.github.io/docs/standards/CX-0133-OnlineControlandSimulation/CX-0133-OnlineControlandSimulation.md

 **URL executed to endpoint at producer of scenario feedback request:** http://\{internal-server\}/requestScenarioFeedback/requestId/8d628899-3e6f-4666-91c3-74ee7ab88b2b

-The *requestScenarioFeedback* data MUST be sent from the requestor of simulation results to the producer of simulation results using an HTTP POST request.
+The *requestScenarioFeedback* API call is sent from the requestor of simulation results to the producer of simulation results using an HTTP POST request.

 ##### 1.4.3.4 Example for receiveScenarioFeedback